katahiromz/TextCanvas/ReadMe.txt

 This software is TextCanvas by katahiromz.
 It can render shapes as a string.

+You can study how to render Japanese text.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [A.N.T.]
 // Homepage     http://katahiromz.web.fc2.com